-1. Modern Economic Society.
+I. Modern Economic Society.
 First or second term.
 Credit five hours.

-Required of students in hotel administration.
-Daily except S, 8 9 10 11 12 2.
+Required.
+Daily except S 8 9 10 11 12 2.
 Professor SLICHTER.

 In the first term the enrollment will be limited.
 Students should register, if possible, on the first day of registration.
 Assignment to sections will be made on registration days at Goldwin Smith 260.